oracle-livelabs/apex/social-media-app/0-introduction/0-introduction.md

 3. Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

-4. Once the application is installed, navigate to **App Builder > Workspace Utilities > Web Credentials**.

 5. All set.
 Now, run the application and see it in action!
 Follow Task 2 of Lab: [Create an Application](?lab=1-create-the-app) to run the app.

 ## Learn More